-Figure 1: The General Duty of the Equality Act 2010
+Figure 1: The Public Sector Equality Duty of the Equality Act 2010

-Components A public authority must, in the exercise of its functions, have due regard to the need to: Due Regard Having due regard specifically involves taking steps to: a) b) Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by the Act.
-Advance equality of a) Remove or minimise disadvantages suffered by opportunity between persons who share a relevant protected characteristic and persons who do not share it. persons who share a relevant protected characteristic that are connected to that characteristic. b) Take steps to meet the needs of persons who share a relevant protected characteristic that are different from the needs of persons who do not share it. c) Encourage persons who share a relevant protected characteristic to participate in public life or in any other activity in which participation by such persons is disproportionately low. c) Foster good relations between persons who share a relevant protected characteristic and persons who do not share it. a) b) Tackle prejudice.
-Promote understanding.
+A pu in ti fund rega ublic authority must, he exercise of its ctions, have due ard to the need to: Due Regard Having due regard specifically involves the need to: a) b) a) Remove or minimise disadvantages suffered by persons who share a relevant protected characteristic that are connected to that characteristic. b) Take steps to meet the needs of persons who share a relevant protected characteristic that are different from the needs of persons who do not share it. c) Encourage persons who share a relevant protected characteristic to participate in public life or in any other activity in which participation by such persons is disproportionately low. c) Foster good relations between persons who share a relevant protected characteristic and persons who do not share it, i.e., foster respect. a) Tackle prejudice.b) Promote understanding.